What are the Costs?

 Have You Worked at our Venue Before?

 Chances are I have.
-Having filmed over 150 Weddings all over the UK it’s more the likely I will know your venue well.
+Having filmed almost 200 Weddings all over the UK it’s more the likely I will know your venue well.
 But if I haven’t – don’t worry.
 I will use my time in the lead up to your day and on the day it self, wisely – scouting locations talking to venue planners and photographers, watching previous work form the venue.
 All will give me a great basis to produce something beautiful for you.

 I have worked at some of the most popular wedding venues in the South East including Gaynes Park, Claridges, The ICA, The Elvetham, Hengrave Hall, Braxted Park, Gosfield Hall and am a recommended supplier for Houchins, Prested Hall and High House.